sunye/uml-courseware/slides/ocl.md

 ## What is OCL?

 OCL stands for «Object Constraint Language».

-It is:
+OCL is:
 - a OMG standard (see http://www.omg.org/spec/OCL/).
 - a formal and unambiguous language, but easy to use (even for non mathematicians).
 - a complement to UML (and also to MOF, but that is another history).